Kannadasan: Death

-Kannadasan died on 17 October 1981 in Chicago, United States, where he had gone from India to attend a Tamil conference organized by the Tamil Association of Chicago.
+Kannadasan died on 17 October 1981 in Chicago, United States, where he had gone to attend a Tamil conference organized by the Tamil Association of Chicago.
 He was aged only 54 at the time of his death.
 The song "Kanne Kalaimane" from the film Moondram Pirai, released a few months later, was his last song.

 Legacy

-The Government of Tamil Nadu built a memorial hall as "Kaviarasar Kannadasan Manimandapam" at Karaikudi.
-The road adjoining Natesan Park in T. Nagar, Chennai was previously called as Hensman Road is where Kannadasan resided from 1958 and it was renamed "Kannadasan street" in his honour after his demise.
+The Government of Tamil Nadu built a memorial hall named "Kaviarasar Kannadasan Manimandapam" at Karaikudi.
+The road adjoining Natesan Park in T. Nagar, Chennai where Kannadasan resided from 1958, previously called Hensman Road, was renamed "Kannadasan street" in his honour after his demise.
 It was in this house where 7 Chief Ministers from M. Bhaktavatsalam to J. Jayalalithaa had visited Kannadasan.
-Kannadhasan once owned 14 cars which were parked on either side of the road in front of house and the last remaining one which was given by K. Kamaraj is still at display in this very house.
+Kannadhasan once owned 14 cars which were parked on either side of the road in front of house and the last remaining one which was given by K. Kamaraj is still at display at the house.

+As part of Kannadasan's birth centenary commemorations in 2026, an eggshell mosaic portrait of the poet made from more than 1,000 eggshells was created as a tribute.
+During the commemorative event, a proposal was made to the Government of Tamil Nadu to establish Kannadasan Research Chairs in universities to study his contributions to Tamil cinema and literature, and to translate his literary works into world languages, including Chinese and Spanish.